b-mkhulisi/Cyber-Journey/Weekly-log/day-1/day-1.md

 "cat readme" - read the password file

 review
-- Today I learned that by using SSH is how I+ remotely connect to servers
+- Today I learned that by using SSH is how I remotely connect to servers
 - the hardest part was part was getting the SSH command syntax correct and it is actually so simple

 - DAY ONE COMPLETE.